joncursi/cheddur-whitepaper/whitepaper.md

 ### Voting Power

-To prevent users from spamming the network with up-votes, each user will be able to cast a maximum of 50 up-votes per every 5 days, or ~10 up-votes per day.
+To prevent users from spamming the platform with up-votes, each user will be able to cast a maximum of 50 up-votes per every 5 days, or ~10 up-votes per day.

 You can think of a user's "voting power" as a mana bar that fills from 0% to 100%.
 Each up-vote that a user casts will expend 2% of his or her voting power.